benjamn/immutable-tuple/README.md

 ### Own `tuple` properties

-The `tuple` object has a fixed numeric `.length` property, and its elements may be accessed using array index notation:
+The `tuple` object has a fixed numeric `length` property, and its elements may be accessed using array index notation:

 ```js
 assert.strictEqual(t1.length, 3);

 t1.forEach((x, i) => {
   assert.strictEqual(x, t2[i]);
 });